alekvie/SER2NET-guide-FH/README.md

 Once Z-Wave PC Controller launches:

 - It should detect COM7 automatically (or the port you selected )
-- It will scan COM7 for a while
+- It will scan the port for a while
 - In the top-right corner of the app, locate the shield icon (similar to the Windows Defender logo)

 Click the shield icon.
-This will display all security keys, including:
+This will display all security keys.

 Copy and save all these keys.
 You will need them later when setting up Z-Wave JS.